Are you addicted to shopping?

 Collectors: Basically, life is Pokemon.
 You have to catch them all.

-But how do you know if you have a shopping addiction?
-What if you just like buying stuff?
-Is it really a problem?
+So how do you actually know if you have a shopping addiction?

 The Symptoms Of Shopping Addiction